Sports in Asia: Cue sports

-Field Hockey
+Field hockey

-Field Hockey is a popular sport in India and Pakistan, and both nations are known for their fierce rivalry.
-India–Pakistan field hockey rivalry attract millions of viewers, and both nations have a record of facing each other in the first seven Asian games hockey finals.
-They have played a total of nine finals against each other, in which Pakistan has won seven (7) gold and India has won two (2) gold.
-Pakistan men's national field hockey team is also the most successful team in the Men's FIH Hockey World Cup, having won the tournament four times.
-India men's national field hockey team dominates the Field hockey at the Summer Olympics with eight medals compared to Pakistan's three medals.
+Field hockey is a popular sport in India and Pakistan, and both nations are known for their fierce rivalry.
+The India–Pakistan field hockey rivalry attracts millions of viewers, and both nations have a record of facing each other in the first seven Asian games hockey finals.
+They have played a total of nine finals against each other, in which Pakistan has won seven gold and India has won two gold.
+The Pakistan men's national field hockey team is also the most successful team in the Men's FIH Hockey World Cup, having won the tournament four times.
+The India men's national field hockey team dominates the Field hockey at the Summer Olympics, with eight medals compared to Pakistan's three medals.

 Golf

 Few Asian male golf players have claimed wins on the PGA Tour or European Tour.
 Among the most successful have been K. J. Choi, who has eight PGA Tour wins, a third place at the 2004 Masters Tournament and three appearances at the Presidents Cup; Hideki Matsuyama, who has six PGA Tour wins including the 2021 Masters Tournament and two World Golf Championships events; Shigeki Maruyama, who has three PGA Tour wins; and Yang Yong-eun, who won the 2009 PGA Championship.
 Since 2010, more players have begun to enjoy success including Bae Sang-moon with two PGA Tour victories, Wu Ashun with three victories on the European Tour and Li Haotong with two.

 In contrast, many Asian female golf players have enjoyed success on the leading LPGA Tour, with those from South Korea and Taiwan becoming a dominant force in the sport.
 Several have claimed major tournament wins, most notably Inbee Park (seven), Se Ri Pak (five), Yani Tseng (five) and Jiyai Shin (two).

 Notable men's golf tournaments in Asia include the WGC-HSBC Champions (China), Zozo Championship (Japan), CJ Cup (South Korea), CIMB Classic (Malaysia), DP World Tour Championship, Dubai, Dubai Desert Classic, Abu Dhabi Golf Championship, (United Arab Emirates), and Saudi International (Saudi Arabia).
 Meanwhile, the most notable women's golf tournaments in Asia are the LPGA KEB–Hana Bank Championship, BMW Ladies Championship (South Korea), Blue Bay LPGA, Buick LPGA Shanghai (China), Toto Japan Classic, Sime Darby LPGA Malaysia and LPGA Taiwan Championship.